GDPR Compliance in the U.S.: What to Know

 Well, yes and no. The CCPA and CPRA don’t focus on the mechanisms involved with how personal data is collected and used, they just focus on the fact that personal data is actually being collected and used.

-Thus, if your cookies don’t collect personal information, California privacy law isn’t particularly worried about them.
+Thus, if your cookies don’t collect personal information, California data privacy law isn’t particularly worried about them.
 But, if your cookies do pass along personal information to your organization or others, then all of the CCPA and CPRA rules apply.

 Got it?
 Luckily, there are plenty of cookie consent managers out there to help make sure you know the difference between essential cookies and those that collect data (and those that do both).

 However, that does not mean they don’t care about the little guys.
-While how the CPPA will act is somewhat unpredictable, you should expect audits of classes of websites, round-ups of certain types of violations that include large groups of companies, and other enforcement action that seeks to prod large sections of the California marketplace into compliance.
+While how the CPPA will act is somewhat unpredictable, you should expect audits of classes of websites, roundups of certain types of violations that include large groups of companies, and other enforcement action that seeks to prod large sections of the California marketplace into compliance.

 Most especially, you don’t want to be caught looking like you don’t care.
 Good faith efforts will result in kind attention from the regulators; pleas of ignorance will result in much harsher treatment, indeed.